 Trogir is one of the historical towns in Croatia that has had a huge role when the Republic of Ragusa and later the Venetians ruled the Dalmatian lands.
 The town of Trogir is well-preserved and still has several buildings and small stone alleys from that period which you can admire when visiting.

 It’s a lovely little town, situated just a short drive from Split, and it’s one of the most popular day trips from there.
-Trogir’s old harbor played an important role in the trading during that time, and since 1997 it is listed as a UNESCO World Heritage Site, mostly for its Venetian architecture that is very well preserved.
+Trogir’s old harbour played an important role in the trading during that time, and since 1997 it is listed as a UNESCO World Heritage Site, mostly for its Venetian architecture that is very well preserved.

 The best way to get here is by car, but you can also go here by bus or boat from Split.
 Parking is available if you come with a rental car, and you should set off a few hours for visiting Trogir.
 It’s not a large town, but you can easily spend a few hours here, and there are plenty of restaurants serving authentic Dalmatian food.